-Required q: When button 2 of a three-button mouse is configured to operate as BAdjust, your application does not perform any operate as BAdjust, your application does not perform an BTransfer operations when clicking mouse button 2.
+Required When button 2 of a three-button mouse is configured to q:

+operate as BAdjust, your application does not perform any BTransfer operations when clicking mouse button 2.

 On a three-button mouse, button 2 is typically used for the BTransfer function.
-However, in a Common Desktop Environment environment, the user may change an environment setting indicating that mouse button 2 should be used for the BAdjust function instead.
+However, in a CDE environment, the user may change an environment setting indicating that mouse button 2 should be used for the BAdjust function instead.
 BAdjust can be used to extend the selection set in the same manner as Shift+BSelect.

-Required r: BSelect should always initiate a drag if the drag is started on a selected item.
+Required BSelect should always initiate a drag if the drag is started on r:

+a selected item.
 The drag starts once the drag threshold has been reached.
 This is true for text regions, scrolling lists, and other similar elements.

-Placement upon Drop
+Placement Upon Drop